Rafia03/Upstander/README.md

 - **Minimum Viable Product (MVP)**: A working prototype of the personalized AI journey with a focus on one or two key interactions (e.g., a simple chatbot guiding users through a basic version of the program).

+## Future Development Roadmap

+Our plans for enhancing the chatbot include:

+- **Database Enhancement**: Improving the accuracy and expanding the scope of the underlying knowledge base.

+- **Efficient Information Retrieval**: Implementing a database-selective prompt structure, allowing the chatbot to draw information only from relevant parts of the database for a given query, rather than the entire dataset.

+- **Personalization**: Introducing an initial stage to identify user characteristics (like age or occupation) to tailor the conversation for a more personalized experience.

 ## Contributors

 - **Rafia Rafa Islam**
 - **Chin Wei, Mak**

 ## Acknowledgments

 We would like to thank **Canadian Museum for Human Rights (CMHR)** for guidance and support throughout this project.